briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 First, enable EFI mode.
 Though it's perfectly fine to stick to BIOS mode, most modern computers are using UEFI, so you might as well get used to it.
-If you do decide to stick with BIOS mode, you'll need to choose a different boot loader than [systemd-boot] since it only supports UEFI.
+If you do decide to stick with BIOS mode, be sure you choose a boot loader that supports it since some newer boot loaders only support UEFI.

 Second, for VMs I recommend choosing the disk size wisely.
 Though it's possible to resize things later (or add more drives if you use [btrfs]), it's more